-UPDATE June 20, 2008: The posted coordinates are now for an outdoor geocache container.
-It can be found any time of any day.
+UPDATE June 20, 2008: The outdoor geocache container can be found any time of any day.
 Although satellite reception appears to be good here, it actually seems to be affected by the tall buildings nearby.
 Please use the hint, as your coordinates could be 100 feet off.
 You'll need to step off the walkway, behind a bench, once you get to the final spot.
 Do not step on plants, please.
 The cache is an ammo can in a small wooden housing.

 If you park here, get a ticket that can be validated inside.
 (If you come between 8:00 AM and 5:00 PM, Monday through Friday.)
 Technically, you don't need to get your ticket validated if you are only parking for a few minutes.